Vanilla

 According to Dr. Chambers, “It doesn’t take much effort to produce your own vanilla beans, and soon you’ll be baking with natural vanilla extract from your own garden.
 Otherwise, we hope to see home-grown vanilla available in just a few years.”

-And don’t let the wait for home-grown vanilla deter you from making your own extract, today.
+But don’t let the wait for home-grown vanilla deter you from making your own extract today.
 Making vanilla extract from store-bought vanilla beans is actually very simple.
-You will also need a dark glass bottle and enough standard-proof vodka to fill it.
+In addition to the beans, you’ll also need a dark glass bottle and enough standard-proof vodka to fill it.

 For more information on growing vanilla, see the links below or contact your county Extension office.